Premium. Proven. Loved. Study online at Deakin.

 Build new skills.
 Become compliant.
 Boost your employability.

-Our financial planning intensives and single units can help you satisfy the Financial Adviser Standards and Ethics Authority's (FASEA) new education standards for financial advisers.
+Our financial planning intensives and single units can help you satisfy the Financial Adviser Standards education requirements for financial advisers.
 On top of that, you'll be enhancing your CV with skills employers are looking for, while connecting with bright minds in financial planning from all over Australia.

-If you're an existing adviser with an approved degree, you'll need to complete one unit covering FASEA's Code of Ethics by 2026.
-If you're an existing adviser with a relevant degree in a related field of study, you'll need to complete three bridging courses (equivalent to a Deakin unit), plus one FASEA-approved unit.
+If you're an existing adviser with an approved degree, you'll need to complete one unit covering the Financial Adviser Standards' Code of Ethics by 2026.
+If you're an existing adviser with a relevant degree in a related field of study, you'll need to complete three bridging courses (equivalent to a Deakin unit), plus one Financial Adviser Standards' approved unit.
 Unsure about your pathway to becoming compliant?
 We can help.

 Fees (domestic students)